booukes/antWriter/README.md

 - The app’s logging system was largely improved to better handle errors and ensure important activity is always recorded—even when something goes wrong.
 - The character count now runs asynchronously too.
 That means it updates smoothly and instantly, no matter how large your document is, without affecting performance.
 - Several new features, with more to come were added thanks to asynchronous operations: file loading, file saving, autosaving, and live character counting all now run in the background to improve speed and responsiveness.
+- ZenMode was added allowing you to fully endulge in your writing tasks.
 - Fixed some issues with how the app’s styling was applied, so the user interface now looks more consistent and polished across different screens.
 - Added new messages to guide users, like reminders to "Save As" and confirmations when loading files, making the app easier and clearer to use.
 - "Asynchronous" (or "async") means the app can do multiple things at the same time—like saving a file or counting characters—without making you wait.
 Under the hood, this works by letting the app start a task (like reading a file) and then move on to other work instead of waiting for that task to finish.
 When the task is done, the app gets notified (via something called a callback, promise, or event), and it continues processing the result.
 This helps keep everything fast and smooth, even when handling big or time-consuming tasks.